slatedocs/slate/source/includes/_endpoint-team.md

 ##### Removing members

-To remove members, same as with other Shoji catalogs, it is needed to PATCH the catalog with the tuple set to `null`:
+To remove members from the team, PATCH the catalog with a `null` value:

 ```http